 }

-After this step, you will have a fully functional app to add all your links in one place and share your profile in social media bios.
+After this step, you will have a fully functional serverless web app to add all your links in one place and share your profile in social media bios.
 If you face any issues, try fixing them using the source code or searching for a solution online.

-Deploying your app to the internet
+Deploying your web app to the internet

-So far, you've learned about serverless computing and how it helps you build natively scalable applications.
-You’ve created a full-stack web app using various serverless technologies, including PlanetScale as a serverless database and Vercel as the serverless provider.
-The serverless world is continuously evolving, and new advanced features are being introduced to revolutionize the way we develop web applications.
-You can improve this project by enabling users to control their social media links, profile pictures, and profile theme.
+The serverless web world is continuously evolving, and new advanced features are being introduced to revolutionize the way we develop web applications.
+You can improve this project by enabling users to control their social media links, profile pictures, and profile themes.
 Again, this project is just a starting point; you can go serverless in almost all use cases to make better web applications.